SYSTEM ONLINE

 The Problem

-The task was simple in description: make a WordPress page faster.
-The page held a large number of client testimonials — not a few dozen, a lot — and it had been built with Elementor.
+The task was to implement lazy loading on a WordPress page.
+The page held 800 client testimonials and had been built with Elementor.
 On most machines it was slow to load.
-On some it did not load at all.
-The browser ran out of memory trying to render everything simultaneously.
+On some machines it failed entirely; the browser ran out of memory trying to render everything at once.
+The constraint was three days and no JavaScript.

-Luca and his team started down the obvious path — stripping scripts, disabling plugins, leaning on Elementor's native options.
-Each attempt made something else break.
-Elementor had scattered its own styles and IDs across the DOM in ways that made surgical removal impossible.
+Luca and his team started with the standard approach: stripping scripts, disabling plugins, trying Elementor's native options.
+Each attempt broke something else.
+Elementor had scattered its styles and IDs across the DOM in ways that made removal impossible.
 Taking out one dependency broke three others.
-The page was not slow because of one problem.
-It was slow because of the compounding weight of every decision the CMS and page builder had made automatically, over time, without any single person being responsible for the result.
+The page was slow because of the compounding weight of every decision the CMS and page builder had made automatically, with no single person responsible for the result.

 The Decision to Start From Scratch

-After enough failed attempts at patching the existing build, the decision was made to throw it out entirely and hand-code the replacement.
+After failed attempts at patching the existing build, the team decided to throw it out and hand-code the replacement.

-This meant: copy the fonts.
-Copy the styles.
-Replicate every layout element by examining the rendered output and writing equivalent HTML from scratch.
-Elementor assigns a different ID to every element it generates, so nothing could be copy-pasted directly — each component had to be matched manually to its visual equivalent and rebuilt cleanly.
+This meant copying the fonts and styles, replicating each layout element by examining the rendered output and rebuilding it as clean HTML.
+Elementor assigns a different ID to every element, so nothing could be copy-pasted.
+Each component had to be matched manually to its visual equivalent.

-To accelerate the process, a parser script was written to read the existing page's output, identify structural patterns, and convert as much as possible into plain HTML.
-Elementor's structure is not consistent enough for full automation — the script handled the repeatable parts and left the irregular ones for manual resolution.
+To accelerate the process, a TypeScript parser script was written and run through GitHub Actions.
+It read the existing page's output, identified structural patterns, and converted them into plain HTML.
+Elementor's structure was inconsistent; the script handled the repeatable parts and left the irregular sections for manual work.

-The WordPress team had split the content across six sub-pages for their own editorial reasons.
-The first three were on a staging environment without a theme applied — they had to be rebuilt from scratch to match the live site's visual design.
+The WordPress team had split the content across six sub-pages.
+The first three were on staging without a theme applied and had to be rebuilt from scratch to match the live site's visual design.
 The next two used different testimonial layouts that required separate conversion logic in the parser.
-The last three were nearly empty shells with basic formatting that the script could fill in automatically.
+The last three were nearly empty shells that the script could fill in automatically.

 The Result

-The finished page is a single continuous HTML document.
+The finished page is a single continuous HTML document at 674 KB.
 No Elementor.
 No page builder.
 No JavaScript for the core layout.
-Every testimonial block is static markup, loaded with standard browser lazy loading for images and iframes.
+Every testimonial block is static markup, using standard browser lazy loading for images and iframes.

-The lesson is not that WordPress is bad or that page builders are always wrong.
-The lesson is that performance problems which originate from accumulated automated decisions are very rarely fixable by adding more automation on top.
+The lesson is not that WordPress is bad or that page builders are wrong.
+The lesson is that performance problems which come from accumulated automated decisions are rarely fixable by adding more automation.
 At some point, the only move is to understand exactly what is on the page, take responsibility for every element, and write it by hand.

 The page is still live at go away bots.

 Hey!
-Thanks for reading the page.
+Thanks for reading.
 I hope to see you soon!